 Since the Saskatchewan Party formed government, Dan has served as Minister responsible for SLGA, Government Services, and ITO.
 He has also served as Government House Leader, co-chair of the Legislation and Regulation Review Committee, as a member of the Standing Committee on Crown and Central Agencies, and as a member of the Public Accounts Committee.

-Dan and his wife Heather have three children.
+Dan and his late wife Heather have three children.
 Family, friends, and politics are Dan's top priorities, but he also enjoys hunting, shooting, reading, computers, gaming with his children, and the Air Cadet League.